Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Introduction

-Although more than 3,600 radio pulsars are known\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \citep{mht+05}, extensive pulsar surveys carried out world-wide \citep[e.g.,][]{mlc+01,cfl+06,kjs+10,slr+14,hww+21,rgf+21} continue to produce new discoveries.
+Although more than 4,300 pulsars are known\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \citep{mht+05}, extensive radio pulsar surveys carried out world-wide \citep[e.g.,][]{mlc+01,cfl+06,kjs+10,slr+14,hww+21,rgf+21} continue to produce new discoveries.
 In the last decade alone, these include ultra long period pulsars \citep{2022NatAs...6..828C,PhysRevD.107.L081301}, high-mass pulsars \citep{2020NatAs...4...72C,Fonseca2021}, highly relativistic binary systems \citep{2023Natur.620..961P} and possibly the first pulsar - black hole system \citep{Barr_2024}.
-The Five-hundred-meter Aperture Spherical Telescope (FAST) in China has discovered around 600 new pulsars in only a few years of operation\footnote{http://zmtt.bao.ac.cn/GPPS/GPPSnewPSR.html}.
-Another major impetus for ongoing pulsar surveys is to find suitable sources that can support the efforts of PTAs \citep{Alam_2020,2019MNRAS.490.4666P,ccg+21,krh+20}.
-With the recent evidence for nanohertz gravitational waves presented by the NANOGrav collaboration \citep{2023ApJ...951L...8A} and other PTAs \citep{all_pta,epta_paper,Reardon_2023}, pulsar surveys serve an ever more valuable role by identifying sources well-suited for PTA inclusion.
+The Five-hundred-meter Aperture Spherical Telescope (FAST) in China has discovered 751 new pulsars in only a few years of operation\footnote{\url{http://zmtt.bao.ac.cn/GPPS/GPPSnewPSR.html}}\citep{Han_2025}.
+Another major impetus for ongoing pulsar surveys is to find suitable sources for inclusion in PTAs \citep{Alam_2020,2019MNRAS.490.4666P,ccg+21,krh+20}.
+With the recent evidence for nanohertz gravitational waves presented by the NANOGrav collaboration \citep{Agazie_2023} and other PTAs \citep{all_pta,epta_paper,Reardon_2023}, pulsar surveys serve an ever more valuable role to PTAs by identifying pulsars ideal for precision timing.